-This was a low-lying marsh and meadow area, which was used for grazing and mowing.
-The area was often flooded by the river in the winter and was used for skating.
+In 1881, Odense Municipality bought the area from Munke Mølle's factories because they wanted to keep it free of buildings.
+It was a low-lying bog and meadow area, which was partly used for grazing and haymaking.
+It was often flooded by the creek in the winter and used for skating.